Your details have been received

-Koh Lipe or Lipe Island is the southernmost Thai island in the Andaman Sea near the Malaysian border.
+Koh Lipe or Koh Lipe Island is the southernmost Thai island in the Andaman Sea near the Malaysian border.
 It can be reached either from Thailand or Malaysia’s Langkawi island.
-It resides within Tarutao National Marine Park as part of the Adang-Rawi Archipelago along with Koh Adang and other nearby islands.
+Koh Lipe resides within Tarutao National Marine Park as part of the Adang-Rawi Archipelago along with Koh Adang and other nearby islands.

 Sunrise Beach is the largest beach on the east of the Koh Lipe and the most popular.
 Its 1.2km strip of white sand is narrow at the southern end and broadens as you head more north.
-Most Koh Lipe resorts line the northern end of the beach along with many restaurants.
-There’s good snorkelling all along its coastline to see its abundant marine life.
-In high season this beach can become crowded as people enjoy sunbathing by its aqua calm waters.
+Most Koh Lipe resorts (with friendly hotel staff especially in the best hotels) line the northern end of the beach along with many restaurants.
+There’s good snorkeling all along its coastline to see its abundant marine life.
+In high season this beach can become crowded as people enjoy sunbathing on the sand directly or on sun beds by its aqua calm waters.
 In the low season, it becomes the departure point for day trips to islands nearby such as Koh Adang.

-As per its name, Sunset Beach is the most popular nearing dusk as people come to enjoy watching the sun go down.
+As per its name, Sunset Beach is the most popular area nearing dusk as people come to enjoy watching the sun go down.
 This small beach is situated on the west coast and is only 400m in length.
-It’s less developed than the other main beaches with a handful of beach bars for visitors to grab a drink and a few beachfront bungalow resorts.
+It’s less developed than the other main beaches with a handful of beach bars for visitors to grab a drink at night after sunset-watching and a few beachfront bungalow resorts.
 This beach has a very calm laidback atmosphere and its calm waters make it perfect for swimming.

 Koh Lipe Walking Street